Kingdom of Württemberg–United States relations

 The Kingdom of Württemberg and the United States began relations in 1825 when both countries mutually recognized each other.
-Relations continued when the Principality joined the German Empire in 1871.
+Relations continued when Württemberg joined the German Empire in 1871.
 Relations would eventually end with World War I when the U.S. declared war on Germany.

 History

 The first known act of mutual recognition between the United States and the Kingdom of Württemberg occurred on November 21, 1825, when U.S. Secretary of State Henry Clay granted an exequatur to Christian Mayer Esq. to serve as Consul General for the Kingdom of Württemberg at Baltimore.

 The first U.S. consulate opened in Württemberg on October 13, 1842, and closed on March 3, 1843.
 The U.S. later opened a consulate in Stuttgart on March 3, 1847, which closed in September 1985.

 On April 10, 1844, the Convention Abolishing Droit D’Aubaine and Taxes on Emigration was signed by U.S. Minister to Prussia Henry Wheaton and Württemberg’s Chargé d’Affaires to Prussia Baron de Maucler.
 Droit d’aubaine was when a state would confiscate all territory and possessions, moveable or immoveable, of the deceased rather than the deceased heirs receiving the property.

 On October 13, 1853, the Grand Duchy of Oldenburg signed the Declaration of Accession to the Convention for the Extradition of Criminals, Fugitives from Justice, of June 16, 1852, Between the United States and Prussia for the provision of the extradition of criminals in 1852.
 At the time that the convention was negotiated, it was deemed that any state of the German Confederation who wished to enter into the convention might do so.